Live From EuropeSaturday, July 4

 „Illegale Einwanderer rauswerfen – Tausende protestieren in Italien für „Remigration In talien haben mehrere tausend Menschen für eine Verschärfung der Einwanderungspolitik demonstriert.
 Etwa 3000 Menschen marschierten mit einem Banner mit der Aufschrift „Remigration und Rückeroberung durch Rom.

-welt.de · about 3 hours ago
+welt.de · 20 days ago

 Live From Europe